 - In the Security section, choose Change Password.

 - Follow the instructions and type in your current password and then your new password.

 - Type in the new password again to confirm, and then press Change Password.

 Now use your new password to log into your AppleID in System Preferences on your Mac.

 How to fix ‘could not load iCloud preference pane’

-This is a less common Mac preferences error but it has affected several users in older versions of macOS that still had an iCloud preferences pane.
+This is a less common Mac preferences error, but it has affected several older versions of macOS that still had an iCloud preferences pane.
 The solution is to remove one small plist file from your Library folder so that System Preferences has to create a new one.

 How to find that .plist file

 - In the Finder, click on the Go menu and choose Go to Folder.

 ~/Libraryin the box.